mbjusa/adl.github.io/_posts/2016-04-18-second post.md

 ---
 layout: post
-title: "Mickey, The Mouse, Launches Site"
+title: "This is the title!!"
 date: 2016-04-17
 ---